reactimetravel/reactime-website/README.md

 Note: domain purchased for 1 year, expires Mar 15, 2024

 1. To manage, go to namecheap.com > account > dashboard
-2. 'Recently active' > reactime.me > manage
+2. 'Recently active' > reacti.me > manage
 3. Under 'Advanced DNS' tab, you will see there is a list of 8 A Records, 4 of which are under host "@", and the other 4 as "www".
 Both groups of 4 have the same IP addresses as provided by GitHub pages.
 If you use another domain registrar in the future, make sure that you set it up like this with both the "@" and "www" for all IP addresses.

 # Note to future iterators